Choose one of the following methods to access the DGX Dashboard web interface:

 WARNING

-To clean up resources and return system to original state:
+To clean up resources and return your system to its original state:

 WARNING